rbjarnason/docker-base/README.md

 docker-base
 ===========

 Base Image for Docker.
-It includes:
+It includes.:

 * `supervisord`